dmcgurn1/weather-averager/README.md

 # weather-averager
-This is a python project that collects weather data from the 4 following sources: OpenWeather API, MetOffice Weather API, BBC Weather website, yrno website, as well as the mooon from timeanddate.com
+This is a python project that collects weather data from the 4 following sources: OpenWeather API, MetOffice Weather API, BBC Weather website, yrno website,

+(as well as the moon from timeanddate.com)

 The output is an average of the weather variables/more explanatory weather output due to unique elements from each API/website